dotnet/AspNetDocs/aspnet/web-api/overview/data/using-web-api-with-entity-framework/part-1.md

 ---
 uid: web-api/overview/data/using-web-api-with-entity-framework/part-1
-title: "Using Web API 2 with Entity Framework 6 | Microsoft Docs"
+title: Using Web API 2 with Entity Framework 6 | Microsoft Docs
-author: MikeWasson
+author: Rick-Anderson
-description: "This tutorial will teach you the basics of creating a web application with an ASP.NET Web API back end.
-The tutorial uses Entity Framework 6 for the data lay..." ms.author: riande ms.date: 01/17/2019 ms.assetid: e879487e-dbcd-4b33-b092-d67c37ae768c
+description: This tutorial will teach you the basics of creating a web application with an ASP.NET Web API back end.
+The tutorial uses Entity Framework 6 for the data lay... ms.author: riande ms.date: 01/17/2019 ms.assetid: e879487e-dbcd-4b33-b092-d67c37ae768c